 How can I make sure I don’t get the Coronavirus?

 Hygiene is incredibly important to ward off any viruses.
-Make sure to wash your hands thoroughly - for at least 20 seconds - and cover your mouth and nose when you cough or sneeze.
-If you can, avoid contact with sick people and avoid shaking hands with anyone displaying flu-like symptoms.
+Make sure to wash your hands thoroughly - for at least 20 seconds - catch coughs and sneezes in a tissue and dispose of it immediately.
+Limit your contact with people and keep your distance to at least two metres from other people when you do go out.

-If you are displaying symptoms such as a high temperature, a dry cough and fatigue, you should self-isolate to be safe.
+If you are displaying symptoms such as a high temperature, a dry cough and fatigue, you should self-isolate.
 Self-isolation typically lasts seven days if you are feeling better and your temperature normalises.
 During self-isolation, you should not go out, even for a walk - if you need to get groceries or medication, you should ask someone else to obtain and deliver these to you.